 Header photo (cover photo) usually appears at the top of your page.
 This is the place where you can get creative and use eye-catchy, current images.
 It’s recommended to update headers when big events, campaigns or key holidays come along – just make sure you are always in sync with your brand guidelines.

-Post photos / images: these are the images that you add to your social media posts to make them more engaging.
+Post photos/images: these are the images that you add to your social media posts to make them more engaging.
 Each network has a specific size for these, so it’s best to optimize them for each, especially if you are using the same image on multiple networks.

-Sizing guidelines for each network
+Sizing guidelines for each social media network

 - Profile photo: 400 x 400 pixels